karatelabs/karate/README.md

 * configure report = true
 ```

 Since you can use `configure` any time within a test, you have control over which requests or steps you want to show / hide.
+This can be convenient if a particular call results in a huge response payload.

-This short-cut is also supported which will disable all logs:
+The following short-cut is also supported which will disable all logs:

 ```cucumber
 * configure report = false